mog96/code-for-palestine-2017_y3-gaza/README.md

 - AdapterViewHolder controls the layout components inside the view, and handles things like clicks on the view

 ### Exercise
-Add forecast detail activity to the weather app, shown when a user taps a forecast in the main activity.
+Add forecast detail activity to the weather app, shown when a user taps a forecast in the main activity ([Lesson 3](https://github.com/mog96/code-for-palestine-2017_y3-gaza/tree/master/Lessons/Lesson03-Weather-App-With-Detail-Activity)).

 Add ability to share forecast text from detail activity.